 1. Understand: Choice is Everything

-I have a confession to make, when I was revising this article to get it ready for publishing, it was three ways to make him commit… not 4.
+I have a confession to make, when I was revising this article to get it ready for publishing, it was three ways to make him commit… not four.

-The original article came off cold, harsh, and even depressing because I had left out the most important element of all.
-So in this revised version, I made sure to convey the most important piece of the puzzle right at the beginning.
+The original article came off cold, harsh, and even depressing because I had left out the most important element of all when it comes to how to get him to commit.
+So in this revised version, I made sure to convey the one most important piece of the puzzle immediately at the beginning.

 Who you choose is by far the most important factor in all relationships.
-So one of the most important ways to make a guy commit is to get really good at understanding the reality of relationships, love, and your specific guy.
+So one of the most important ways to make a guy commit is to understand the reality of relationships, love, and your specific guy.

 On the other hand, there are people who I meet that immediately make me feel uncomfortable and defensive.
 I feel like I have to constantly be on my toes, choose my words carefully, and being around them is far from pleasurable.